SashaYeroshkin/Application-for-scheduling-meetings/README.md

+# Application for scheduling meetings (Aplikacja do planowania spotkań) - React JS

+## Application screens and their description (Ekrany aplikacji oraz ich opis)

+...

+# A few things about React JS (Kilka rzeczy o React JS)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).